-Originally named Cottage City, the symbol of Oak Bluffs is a hidden area just steps from Circuit Avenue marked by circles of closely-built, brightly-colored gingerbread cottages.
-The cottages, built in the late 1800s and early 1900s, replaced tents used during religious revivals popularly held in that era.
-Today owned and managed by the Martha’s Vineyard Camp Meeting Association, the Camp Ground is a unique, old-fashioned enclave occupied primarily by summer residents.
-The iron Tabernacle in the center of the Camp Ground has been placed on the National Register of Historic Places.
+Originally named Cottage City, the symbol of Oak Bluffs is an area steps from Circuit Avenue marked by circles of brightly colored gingerbread cottages.
+The cottages, built in the late 1800s and early 1900s, replaced tents used during religious revivals.
+Today the area is owned and managed by the Martha’s Vineyard Camp Meeting Association.
+The Tabernacle is listed on the National Register of Historic Places.

 Camp Ground in the News